-The first function of Analog Processing board is to sum the three low level AC signals from the three CTs to form the Neutral Current Signal (MTWIE1B/3B/4B/6B only).
+The first function of Analog Processing board is to sum the three low level AC signals from the three CTs to form the Neutral Current Signal (MTWDE1B/3B/4B/6B only).
 This function is performed by a precision analog summing circuit.
 The second function of Analog Processing board is to sample and digitize the low level AC signals provided by the CT/PT board, and to provide a digital number to the microcontroller (MCU) for further processing.
 Calibration constants stored in both the Power Supply EEPROM and the EEPROM located on this board provide drift-free calibration, and complete interchangeability of Analog Processing boards.
 Checksums are incorporated into both EEPROMs which are read periodically by the microcontroller to check the integrity of the calibration constants and the CT and PT setting (See section 4.1).
-A "Master Gain" trimpot is also located on the AP board to provide the user with fine tuning capability if it is necessary to match other devices on the power system.